GoogleCloudPlatform/cloudml-samples/census/README.md

 All the models provided in this directory can be run on the Cloud Machine Learning Engine.
 To follow along, check out the setup instruction [here](https://cloud.google.com/ml/docs/how-tos/getting-set-up).

-## Download the data
+## Dataset
-The [Census Income Data Set](https://archive.ics.uci.edu/ml/datasets/Census+Income) that this sample uses for training is hosted by the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/).
-We have hosted the data on Google Cloud Storage in a slightly cleaned form:
+We have hosted the Census Income Dataset on Google Cloud Storage in a slightly cleaned form:

- * Training file is `adult.data.csv`
+ * Training file is `gs://cloudml-public/census/data/adult.data.csv`
- * Evaluation file is `adult.test.csv`
+ * Evaluation file is `gs://cloudml-public/census/data/adult.test.csv`

 ### Disclaimer
+The [Census Income Dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income) that this sample uses for training is hosted by the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/).

 The source of this dataset is from a third party.
 Google provides no representation, warranty, or other guarantees about the validity or any other aspects of this dataset.